Azzurriii/slythr-ui/README.md

-# Slythr - Solidity Contract Analyze
+# Slythr - Solidity Contract Analyzer

 This repository contains the backend service for Slythr, a comprehensive smart contract analysis platform.
 Built with Go, it provides a robust API for performing static and dynamic security analysis on Solidity source code.
 The system is designed with a Clean Architecture approach to ensure maintainability, scalability, and separation of concerns.